greg-js/arch-wiki-md-repo/wiki/_content/english/Wine.md

 ### Q4wine

 [Q4Wine](http://sourceforge.net/projects/q4wine/) is a graphical wine-prefix manager which allows you to manage configuration of prefixes.
 Notably it allows exporting [Qt](/index.php/Qt "Qt") themes into the Wine configuration so that they can integrate nicely.
 You can find the [q4wine](https://www.archlinux.org/packages/?name=q4wine) package in [multilib](/index.php/Multilib "Multilib").

-### Wine-staging

-[Wine-Staging](http://www.wine-staging.com/) (formerly wine-compholio) is a special wine version containing bug fixes and features, which are not yet available in regular wine versions.
-The idea of Wine Staging is to provide new features faster to end users and to give developers the possibility to discuss and improve their patches before they are sent upstream.
-Available via the [wine-staging](https://www.archlinux.org/packages/?name=wine-staging) package or directly via the wine-staging [Arch Linux repo](https://github.com/wine-compholio/wine-staging/wiki/Installation#-arch-linux).

 ## See also